Darrington, West Yorkshire: History

+Darrington was on the old Great North Road, and was 175 mi north of London.
+The A1 bypass to the east end of the civil parish was built in the 1970s.

 Notable residents

 Novelist, historian and Fellow of the Royal Historical Society, J. S. Fletcher (Joseph Smith Fletcher) was brought up in Darrington.

 Darrington today

 At the heart of the village is the village shop, the Spread Eagle pub, church and the school.
-Darrington Church of England Junior & Infant School has about 100 pupils.
-The Old School and Dovecote are now houses, and the mediaeval Tithe Barn is between the Old School and the church, now in a state of disrepair.
+Darrington Church of England Junior School has over 100 pupils and was rated as Good by Ofsted in 2019.
 Darrington is home to the Mid-Yorkshire Golf Club, the Kyte Hotel, the Darrington pub and hotel, the Spread Eagle public house, a branch of Ripon Farm Services and Darrington Quarries.